609: The Skydivers

 Q: Are We Not Men?
 A: We Are Devo! is the title of New Wave band Devo’s first album, released in 1978.
 (Thanks to Todd Berryman for this reference.)

-That’s a cheery picture of Emily Bronte up on the wall.
+Look!
+A cheery picture of Emily Bronte up on the wall.

 Emily Bronte (1818-1848) was an English novelist who wrote only one book, but that book was Wuthering Heights.